 History of the United States from Reconstruction to the Present (HIST 111, CH): The political, constitutional, social and economic development of the United States from Reconstruction to the present.

 Europe: 1500 to 1815 (HIST 120, CH): European history with concentration upon the political aspects of European development.
 The rise of national monarchies; political, social, economic and intellectual developments; industrialism, the new nationalism and liberalism.

 Europe: 1815 to the Present (HIST 121, CH): European history with concentration upon the political aspects of European development.
 The rise of national monarchies; political, social, economic, and intellectual developments; industrialism, the new nationalism and liberalism.

 In addition to meeting requirements for students majoring or minoring in Political Science and International Studies, political science courses also meet several different General Education requirements for students in any major.
 The letters after each course reflect the General Education requirement that the course meets in addition to three credits towards the completion of the Political Science major or minor.

 - Diversity - D;

 - First-Year Digital Technology - FYDT.

 In addition to supporting the Political Science major, many of our courses satisfy degree requirements in University-wide minors and concentrations, including

-- Latin American Studies (Survey of Latin American Politics; Central America; and United States - Latin American Relations);
+- Latin American Studies (Latin American Politics; Central America; and United States - Latin American Relations);

 - Women's Studies (Women’s Rights and Status; Women, Authority and Power; and Women in the Global Community);